 Management has concluded that the core operations of the Company are expected to be the research and development activities, commercial manufacture of approved medical or testing devices and the provision of services.
-The Company's ultimate goal is to utilize the underlying technology and skill base for the development of a marketable product that the Company will manufacture.
+The Company's ultimate goal is to utilize the underlying technology and skill base for the development of marketable products that the Company will manufacture.
 The Company considers revenue from the sales of products, revenue from services and the income received from milestone payments indicative of its core operating activities or revenue producing goals of the Company, and as such have accounted for this income as "revenues".

-Notes to Consolidated Financial Statements (for the years ended December 31, 2012, 2013 and 2014)
+Notes to Consolidated Financial Statements (for the years ended December 31, 2013, 2014 and 2015)